ismailfarhang01/SQL_RetailSalesAnalysis_P1/README.md

 - **Record Count**: Determine the total number of records in the dataset.
 - **Customer Count**: Find out how many unique customers are in the dataset.
 - **Category Count**: Identify all unique product categories in the dataset.
+- **Update Date**: Update for any age column and replace records with missing data.
 - **Null Value Check**: Check for any null values in the dataset and delete records with missing data.

 ```sql
 SELECT COUNT(*) FROM retail_sales;
 SELECT COUNT(DISTINCT customer_id) FROM retail_sales;